hariomahlawat/Banned-App-Detector/README.md

 Requires Android Studio Iguana (2023.2.1 or newer) with JDK 17.

-To build from the command line run:
+To build a debug version from the command line run:

 ```
 ./gradlew assembleDebug